 How to Roast Shishito Peppers in the OvenPrint

-- Preheat oven to 425 F degrees.
-Spread shishito peppers on baking sheet, making sure they don't overlap.
+- Preheat oven to 425 F degrees F. Spread shishito peppers on baking sheet in a single layer.

 - Pour olive oil on top of the peppers and then sprinkle with salt.
-Using a spoon, stir to completely coat the peppers with oil.
+Using a spatula or spoon, stir so the peppers are coated.

-- Bake for 8 minutes, and then flip and cook an additional 2 minutes.
-If the peppers still aren't blistered, cook for 1 more minute and check them, repeating until they're blistered.
-Remove from oven and allow to cool before serving.
+- Bake for 8-10 minutes, flipping them halfway so they are roasted on both sides.
+If the peppers still aren't blistered, cook for 1 more minute and check them, repeating until they're perfectly roasted.